timrichardt/hicgql/README.md

 To define a GraphQL document, that does not start with an operation, there is `:+/_`: `[:+/_ field]` → `{ field }`.

 #### Directives
-Directives can be set with the `:!` key in the property map. `!:`'s value has to be a list of directives.
+Directives can be set with the `:!` key in the property map. `:!`'s value has to be a list of directives.
 A directive is either a key `:directive` → `@directive`, or can be supplied with arguments, like a field.
 ```clojure
 [:+/_
  [:fieldWithDirs {:! [[:dir2 {:arg1 :$var